pytorch/xla/README.md

 | 1.12 | `https://storage.googleapis.com/tpu-pytorch/wheels/colab/torch_xla-1.12-cp37-cp37m-linux_x86_64.whl` |
 | 1.11 | `https://storage.googleapis.com/tpu-pytorch/wheels/colab/torch_xla-1.11-cp37-cp37m-linux_x86_64.whl` |

 You can also add `+yyyymmdd` after `torch_xla-nightly` to get the nightly wheel of a specified date.
-To get the companion pytorch nightly wheel, replace the `torch_xla` with `torch` on above wheel links.
+To get the companion pytorch and torchvision nightly wheel, replace the `torch_xla` with `torch` or `torchvision` on above wheel links.

 ### Installing libtpu